 We are looking forward to the completion of the historic restoration of the the pre-Revolutionary farmhouse.
 A habitable, restored farmhouse will allow a farm/program manager to move on site and oversee day-to-day operations.
 This is crucial to the on-going success and safety of the farm.
-We also plan to start daily summer children's programs.
+In 2017, we launched our daily summer children's programs, as well as our very popular Farmers' Markets.
 We have installed a solar powered greenhouse, funded by a Connecticut Agriculture Viability Grant!

 Lachat Town Farm allows Weston to come together, to connect, and enjoy a beautiful property with a soul.
 It is that experience that so many people are looking for.
 Our Town officials have evolved from supporting the farmhouse's demolition to now enthusiastically endorsing a town farm at Lachat!